vosaul/status.im/content/status.md

 Listener |  Description
 -------------------------- |  -----------
-on-message-input-change | This is analogous to the `text-change` event of chat’s input and we feel is fairly obvious given the example provided. init | Is called once when a new session begins (by session currently means interval between login and logout from account).
-In the example provided the bot will just send this "Hey, man!" message to the user, but it could also it could return `markup` which will be shown in suggestions area, etc. on-message-send | Will be called when any (not command) message is sent.
+on-message-input-change | This is analogous to a `text-change` event, except that it targets the chat’s input.
+You can find the jsSuggestions that are passed in in the example [here](https://github.com/status-im/status-react/blob/develop/bots/console/bot.js#L312). init | Is called once, when a new session begins ("session" is currently taken to mean the interval between login and logout from a user's account).
+In the example provided the bot will just send the "Hey, man!" message to the user, but it could also it could return `markup` which will be shown in the suggestions area, etc. on-message-send | Will be called when any (not command) message is sent.
+The example provided shows you how to send ether to yourself as a neat way of testing the functionality.

 ## status.localizeNumber